 The Six Books of Islam ‘Kutub al-Sittah’

 As time went by, there arose the need to write down this tradition and stories.
 The number of narrators was growing steadily and the danger of losing authenticity became great.
-That is why in 200 years after the Hijra (the migration of Muslims headed by the Prophet from Mecca to Medina in 622), through the effort of the Hadith collectors, the muhaddith scholars, collections of them were put together, which began to be handed down from generation to generation from then on.
-The collectors had to do a challenging job of double-checking each narrator in line with a large number of parameters and ascertaining their connection with the original word of the Prophet.
+That is why in 200 years after the Hijra (the migration of Muslims headed by the Prophet from Mecca to Medina in 622).
+Through the effort of the Hadith collectors collections of them were put together.
+Which began to be handed down from generation to generation from then on.
+The collectors had to do a challenging job of double-checking each narrator in line with a large number of parameters.
+Also ascertaining their connection with the original word of the Prophet.

 The indexed Hadith Code was named ‘Kutub al-Sittah’, the Six Books.
 It is also known as ‘Al-Sihah al-Sittah’, the Authentic Six.

 The following Hadith collections (in the order of their importance and authenticity) are included into it, all of them authored by Persian scholars: